 The major objective of the custom union is to give special treatment to imports from member countries and biased or discriminatory treatment to imports from the rest of the world.
 There are various levels of economic integration and the degree of economic integration increases with each succeeding stage like Preferential trade agreement (PTA) is the lowest level of economic integration, next to it in the sequence is Free trade Area (FTA), Customs Union (CU), Common Market (CM) and Economic Union (EU) respectively.
 The basic components of the theory of custom union are trade creation and trade diversion.
 Trade creation tends to improve welfare whereas trade diversion tends to lower welfare.
 Further competitive nations gain more than complimentary nations due to economic integration.
-High-cost differentials between member countries create higher trade creation gains.
-If the initial pre-union tariff is high between members, then there is a greater scope of welfare increase.
+High-cost differentials between members, then there is a greater scope of welfare increase.
 The union could lead to the realization of dynamic gains arising out of economies of scale, market interventions enforced competition, and expanded domestic and foreign investment increased income employment, and economic welfare in the economy.
 The most successful examples of the custom union are European Union (EU), the South Asian Free Trade Agreement (SAFTA), North American Free Trade Agreement (NAFTA).

-- Q1.
+Q1.
 Explain Define Custom Union.

 - Q2.
 Explain post custom union equilibrium.

 - Q3.
 Give the examples of custom union

 - Q4.
 What is Trade Creation and Trade Diversion?

 - Q5.
 What is the highest form of economic integration?

 - Q6.
 What is NAFTA?

-- O7.
+- Q7.
 What is SAFTA?